JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

 > reaction.

 ## Avoiding Defensive Reactions
-But, concretely, _how_ can we avoid making people defensive?
+How do we avoid making people defensive?
 Here are two strategies I've found very easy to apply.

 First, focus on the code.
 The review you're writing is about